 Whenever laboratories close, move, or choose to clean out a substantial amount of material, the EH&S Chemical Waste Program (CWP) can perform a laboratory waste cleanout.
-This service includes labeling relief for unwanted reagents in good condition.
-Samples and waste mixtures can also be included.
+This service includes management for unwanted reagents in good condition, samples and waste mixtures.

 - Laboratories must have at least 100 chemicals to be considered for a cleanout.

 - Reagent chemicals in non-leaking and intact containers with an original manufacturer’s label are considered surplus chemicals (as opposed to hazardous waste) and may be candidates for our chemical redistribution program.

 - Samples must be completely identified with a Hazardous Waste Tag.
 They may be grouped if compatible and similar composition.

 - Waste Mixtures must also be fully labelled.